tomatau/angular-tomatao/_posts/2014-11-21-managing-scope-state-layers.md

 - Boundary control
 - Inversion of Control dependency injection

 In this post I'll only chat about a **state layer** - the basic idea is to have a layer of "Models" in the more traditional sense of a "model".
-These can be services or factories that simply hold some state - very similar to the Persistence wrappers we had before but reducing their complexity by keeping all persistence calls separate!
+These can be services or factories that simply hold some state - very similar to the Persistence Abstractions we had before but reducing their complexity by keeping all persistence calls separate!

 When you separate out the calls to `$http`, `localStorage` or any other  persistence layer from the models which hold their item state -- you are focusing on single responsibilities, reducing boilerplate, increasing reuse and making your overall model much more simple.